Core, Compass, and Cocktails: Why Wellness Travel Doesn't Have To Mean Deprivation

 The traditional wellness retreat – two yoga classes daily, healthy meals, pool time, one cultural or nature adventure excursion – remains popular because it works.
 It's the gateway drug of wellness travel.
 Accessible, non-threatening, with enough structure to feel purposeful but enough freedom to feel like vacation.

-But here's what to look for: Does "free time" mean lounging by the pool with a book and a cocktail is encouraged?
+And here's what to look for: Does "free time" mean lounging by the pool with a book and a cocktail is encouraged?
 Or does it mean you're expected to maintain noble silence while journaling about your chakras?
 Both are valid and valuable – but very different experiences.

 Adventure Plus: The Active Path